Last update on site 18 February 2014

 A very warm welcome to our site!

-The Ex-Students Association helps former students and staff get in touch with one another, assists with major school reunions, and keeps 'exies' up to date, through this website and Facebook, and in more detail, through a newsletter to members, with news and views of what former students are doing since leaving school.
-Details of mebership are shown elsewhere on the site, as is a growing collection of class photos, school songs and details/conditions of information searches we make from School records in our care, in response to ex-student requests.
+The Ex-Students Association helps former students and staff of the Dandenong High School to get in touch with one another, assists with major school reunions, and keeps 'exies' up to date, through this website and Facebook, and in more detail, through a newsletter to members, with news and views of what former students are doing since leaving school.
+Details of membership are shown elsewhere on the site, as is a growing collection of class photos, school songs and details/conditions of information searches we make from School records in our care, in response to ex-student requests.

 Hope you enjoy your visit here, and would be pleased to hear from you. (see "contact" page)

 The life and fortunes of the Dandenong High School Ex Students' Association have waxed and waned since it began in the 1920s.
 Then it was led by the principal, Mr PCW Langford and supported by enthusiastic staff and former pupils.
 Many social events were enjoyed in the township and money was raised for the school.
 This continued throughout the 1930s, although the Great Depression did put a damper on things.
 By the time World War II commenced, all but the very basics at the school fell by the wayside.

 During the 1950s, an energetic revival occurred under the leadership of former Prefect and House Captain, Ted Hook.
 His group met weekly at the Manhattan Café in Langhorne St Dandenong.
 They organised dances, final term socials for the students of the school, fundraising events, and were responsible for the highly successful week of celebrations to mark the school’s 40th anniversary.
 When these group members gradually moved away during the 1960s, to raise families and pursue their careers, the Association once again went into recess.
 In an “official sense” at least, there appears to have been little or no Ex- Student activity in the socially and politically turbulent period of the late 1960s and 1970s.